svijsv/GHMon/config/README.md

 ## Controllers
-Complete documentation of the structures used to configure the controllers can be found in `src/controllers.h`.
+There are example controller configurations in `config/templates/controllers.c` and detailed documentation of the structures used to configure the controllers can be found in `src/controllers.h`.
 Configuration consists of filling the CONTROLLERS array with descriptions of the individual devices and how they're tied to the sensors.
 If a controller needs to be tied to more than one sensor then `CONTROLLER_SENS_COUNT` can be set to the desired number in `advanced.h`